XU Jialu, Professor

 Professor Li Jianhui’s research is in the area of philosophy of cognitive science, philosophy of mind, philosophy of biology, and social studies of science.
 His research was supported by the National Social Science Foundation as a major programme, key programme, and general programme, respectively.
 He published over 8 books and more than 60 papers.
 Two books were awarded as excellent achievements of the Beijing Philosophy and Social Science Award, and another book was awarded as an excellent achievement of the University Research Award of Ministry of Education (Humanity and Social Science).

 Adolf K.Y.
-NG, Professor
+NG, Chair Professor

-Acting Dean of Faculty of Business and Management
+Dean of Faculty of Business and Management

 Professor Adolf K.Y.
 Ng received his PhD degree from the University of Oxford, excelling in the research and teaching of transport, global supply chains, and green logistics.
 Professor Ng’s scholarly outputs include eight books, more than 110 papers in leading journals, and other forms of publications.
 He receives numerous prestigious accolades, and frequently offers strategic advice to major organisations, such as the United Nations (UN), the European Commission (EC) and the African Development Bank (AFDB).
 He is currently an Associate Editor of Maritime Policy & Management.